 We hiked in the Kaldoaivi wilderness area at the end of August.
 Kaldoaivi had captivated our hearts already a couple of years ago when we followed the trail from Sevettijärvi to Pulmankijärvi.
 Kaldoaivi is the northernmost and biggest wilderness area in Finland.
 It is located in Utsjoki next to the border to Norway.
 It is indeed quite big, the walking distance across it at the narrowest spot is 70 km (44 miles) and if you go by car, the road winds for 250 km (155 miles).

 This time we didn’t have to think about moving the car from one place to another because we drove straight to the southern end of Pulmankijärvi lake and planned on hiking partially along our own trails so that we would finally end up where we started.
 This six-day journey was our longest in 2019.
 About half of the distance went through untouched wilderness and the rest followed a mountain bike route.

 During this hike, we stopped to fish at Ylä-Pulmankijärvi lake, went to check out the Aadolf’s turf hut close by and the German Junkers Ju 52 that had to emergency land here during WWII.
-You can read more about this adventure in another article published later.
+You can read more about this adventure in this article.

 Kaldoaivi wilderness area.

 Repovesi National Park

 In the rainy October, we conquered the Repovesi National Park.
 It is located in southeastern Finland on the border area of the Kymenlaakso and Etelä-Savo regions.
 We are both originally from Kymenlaakso so this felt like going home.
 Repovesi is quite familiar to us from our previous visits but this time we decided to explore more unfamiliar territories around the Tervajärvi lake in the southern part of the park.